analia-mok/tweak-cli/README.md

 ## Future Goals

+- [ ] Adjust pulldb and pullfiles scripts to allow selection of environments.
 - [ ] CI/CD file generation.
 We do have a standard set of CircleCI-related files that barely change from project to project that we could share.
   - WordPress + Pantheon's CircleCI Orb.
 - [ ] Opt-in to tweak in `pantheon.yml` configuration for quicksilver (e.g. Slack, New Relic Notifications)